Querying Data Using Worksheets¶

 Create and Open Worksheets¶

-To create a new worksheet, click the + Worksheet button (or the New worksheet (+) button when an existing worksheet is open).
+To create an empty worksheet, click the + Worksheet button (or the New worksheet (+) button when an existing worksheet is open).

 To open an existing worksheet, navigate to one of the following tabs and click on the name of the worksheet: